afasola/onPrem2GCP/README.md

 Having the data migrated from On-Prem to GCS enables us to explore this option later.

-### 3. Data is pulled from On-Prem by an ephemeral cluster in GCP
+### 3. Data is pulled from On-Prem by ephemeral clusters in GCP
 Ephemeral Pull Dataproc Clusters will pull data from the OnPrem Hadoop Cluster (Source: [Migrating HDFS Data from On-Premises to Google Cloud Platform](https://cloud.google.com/solutions/migration/hadoop/hadoop-gcp-migration-data))

 The official documentation describes and explains two approaches to copy data from HDFS to GCP (GCS): push model vs pull model.
 Both based on the usage of the DistCp command provided by Hadoop.
 The slightly bigger complexity to implement the pull model is paid back with a lot of advantages: